More Languages

 Proof of Stake (PoS)

-A consensus algorthm that assigns block validation queue based on the coins/token locked in by the validator.
+A consensus algorithm that assigns block validation queue based on the coins/token locked in by the validator.

 Proof of Work (PoW)